Skip to Content

 Non-vocal Communication Behaviors

-• Tail signals: Quick flicks show alertness, while slow waves indicate comfort
+• Tail signals: Quick flicks of the tail convey alertness, while slow waves indicate relaxation and comfort.

-• Wing postures: Drooped wings suggest submission, raised wings signal dominance
+• Wing postures: Drooped wings are a sign of submission, while raised wings signal dominance and aggression.

 Breeding Behaviors and Nesting Habits